yjhsxdt-hub/Qspice/Projects/FRA Frequency Response Analyzer/README.md

 * FRAnalyzerKSK.qsym - symbol of FRA
 * franalyzerksk.dll - .dll file required in simulation
 * franalyzerksk.cpp - C++ code (only requires if you want to study or modify the code)
-* Qspice Project - Frequency Response Analyzer by KSKelvin.pdf
+* Qspice Project - Frequency Response Analyzer by KSKelvin.pdf : Reference document

 ## Folders
 * examples - all examples (copy .dll into working directory to execute example in Qspice